-I love making homemade holiday gifts from my kitchen, but they’ve got to be distinctive and they’ve got to be EASY!
+I love making homemade candy but it’s got to be distinctive and it’s got to be EASY!

 Most of us get caught up in the cookie making frenzy this time of year, but don’t forget about all the other yummy holiday treats out there.
 Homemade candy is probably my favorite thing to make during the holidays, and it’s usually much easier than a batch of cookies.
-A gift of homemade candy feels extra special ~ here are 12 of my favorites, from fudge and bark to brittle and truffles.
+A gift of homemade candy feels extra special ~ here are 15 of my favorite homemade candy recipes, from fudge and bark to truffles, marshmallows, and more.

 This super easy bark is so much more than the sum of its 2 (TWO!) ingredients!
 No one can resist that toasty, butterscotch flavor, and I love the rich golden color that adds so much to a holiday candy assortment.